adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

     - `popup` - text - A string that will be displayed in a popup window when the user clicks the edge.
 This string can be HTML-formatted.
     - `k` - integer - An integer index for this node.
 GraphSpace uses this attribute when the user seeks to step through the nodes and edges of the graph.

-**Note:** The user can use add more data attributes to embed information about the edge.
-But, if the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
-This means that GraphSpace will store or transmit the data without any processing.

 ### Sample JSON

-The following example is a CYJS formatted JSON for GraphSpace.
+The following example is a CYJS formatted JSON accepted by GraphSpace.

 ```json
 {